riccim94/ASCATCATA/README.md

 ## Example

-The ASCATCATA package offers a main function to apply an ANOVA decomposition across a TCATA dataset.
+The ASCATCATA package offers a main function to apply an ASCA decomposition across a TCATA dataset.
 The decomposition applied consists in assuming a gaussian distribution after applying an union scale normalization to the interval considered.

 ``` r
 library(ASCATCATA)